Anthony Beauvillier: Personal life

-Beauvillier's older brother Francis also plays hockey and they briefly played together for the Shawinigan Cataractes during the 2013–14 season.
-Francis was drafted by the Florida Panthers in the sixth round of the 2012 NHL Entry Draft and last played for the Thetford Assurancia in the Ligue Nord-Américaine de Hockey.
+Beauvillier's older brother Francis also played ice hockey and they briefly played together for the Shawinigan Cataractes during the 2013–14 season.
+Francis was drafted by the Florida Panthers in the sixth round of the 2012 NHL entry draft and last played for the Thetford Assurancia in the Ligue Nord-Américaine de Hockey.

-Outside of hockey, Beauvillier helps to raise money and awareness for Alzheimer's after his grandfather was diagnosed and subsequently died from the disease.
+Outside of hockey, Beauvillier helps to raise money and awareness for Alzheimer's after his maternal grandparents were diagnosed and subsequently died from the disease.
 In 2018, Beauvillier helped organize the first Spike for Alz charity Spikeball tournament, which raised over $10K worth of donations in its debut.
 Following its second event, he received a certificate from the Alzheimer's Society of Montreal for his efforts.

-Beauvillier is a tennis fan and his favourite player is Rafael Nadal.
+While with the Islanders, Beauvillier donated $100 to the Long Island chapter of the Alzheimer’s Association at each home game and met with impacted family members following the game.